 Name Interests disclosed Management plan (if required) Peter Payment for conducting training or test development: 1.
-Interests Anderson Consultancy on development of the Bayley-4; 2.
-Reimbursed (particularly for expenses associated with collecting Australian normative involvement in data for the new Bayley-4; 3.
-Consultancy relating to the Bayley Scales Brigance Inventory of Early Development development) to Update: be considered Other: Investigator on publicly funded research grant during allocation to (Australian Government; Medical Research Future Fund evidence review grant 2018596): "Targeted surveillance of developmental and delay and impairments for young children born very recommendation preterm".
-Project Summary: aims to reduce the burden subcommittees associated with developmental delay in children born very Updated preterm by developing a family-focused surveillance disclosure: no program.
-Funding commenced 2022, completion 2027. conflict; continued disclosure.
-Alice Burnett Payment for lectures or educational tools/ conducting N/A training or test development: Invited lectures and workshops for graduate students (e.g., at the University of Melbourne, Updated Swinburne University, La Trobe University) about health and disclosure: no developmental outcomes of prematurity, conflict; continued neuropsychological assessment, and related topics (0-3 disclosure. times per year).
-Update: Other: Investigator on publicly funded research grant (Australian Government; Medical Research Future Fund grant 2018596): "Targeted surveillance of developmental delay and impairments for young children born very preterm".
-Project Summary: aims to reduce the burden associated with developmental delay in children born very preterm by developing a family-focused surveillance program.
-Funding commenced 2022, completion 2027.
+Interests Anderson Consultancy on development of the Bayley-4; 2. (particularly Reimbursed for expenses associated with collecting involvement in Australian normative data for the new Bayley-4; 3.
+Bayley Scales Consultancy relating to the Brigance Inventory of Early development) to Development be considered Update: during allocation to Other: Investigator on publicly funded research grant evidence review (Australian Government; Medical Research Future Fund and grant 2018596): "Targeted surveillance of developmental recommendation delay and impairments for young children born very subcommittees preterm".
+Project Summary: aims to reduce the burden Updated associated with developmental delay in children born very disclosure: no preterm by developing a family-focused surveillance conflict; continued program.
+Funding commenced 2022, completion 2027. disclosure.
+Alice Burnett Payment for lectures or educational tools/ conducting N/A training or test development: Invited lectures and workshops for graduate students (e.g., at the University of Updated Melbourne, Swinburne University, La Trobe University) disclosure: no about health and developmental outcomes of prematurity, conflict; continued disclosure.